-All BT nodes used in this work fall under the one of a set of categories represented in Fig. \ref{fig:BT_node_categories}.
-A \textit{ControlNode} controls the sequence of execution of its children; those used in this work are of type Sequence, ReactiveSequence, Fallback or ReactiveFallback.
+Without loss of generality, we follow the BT notation used by BT.CPP \cite{BT.CPP}; all BT nodes used in this work fall under one of a set of categories represented in Fig. \ref{fig:BT_node_categories}.

+A \textbf{ControlNode} controls the sequence of execution of its children; those used in this work are of type Sequence, ReactiveSequence, Fallback or ReactiveFallback.

-A \textit{Sequence} propagates the tick to its children from left to right, returning \textit{Success} if and only if all their children return \textit{Success}.
+A \textbf{Sequence} propagates the tick to its children from left to right, returning \textit{Success} if and only if all their children return \textit{Success}.
 When it receives \textit{Running}, it returns \textit{Running} and ticks the same child on the next tick, and when it receives \textit{Failure}, it returns \textit{Failure} and resets the sequence progress.
-A \textit{ReactiveSequence} behaves similarly, but when it receives \textit{Running}, it returns \textit{Running} and ticks all children up to the current child on the next tick.
-Thus, all prior children are still checked for \textit{Failure} whenever it is ticked; this allows for reactive behavior.
+A \textit{ReactiveSequence} is similar, but when it receives \textit{Running}, it returns \textit{Running} and also ticks all children up to the current child on the next tick; thus all prior children are still checked for \textit{Failure}, enabling reactive behavior.

-A \textit{Fallback} propagates the tick to its children from left to right until one of them returns \textit{Success}, at which point the Fallback stops and returns \textit{Success}.
+A \textbf{Fallback} (known as a Selector in other works) propagates the tick to its children from left to right until one of them returns \textit{Success}, at which point the Fallback stops and returns \textit{Success}.
 When it receives \textit{Running}, it returns \textit{Running} and ticks the same child on the next tick.
 It returns \textit{Failure} only if all children return \textit{Failure}.
-A \textit{ReactiveFallback} behaves similarly, but when it receives \textit{Running}, it returns \textit{Running} and ticks all children up to the current child on the next tick.
-Thus, all prior children are still checked for \textit{Success} whenever it is ticked; this allows for reactive behavior much like in the case of a ReactiveSequence.
+A \textit{ReactiveFallback} is similar, but when it receives \textit{Running}, it returns \textit{Running} and also ticks all children up to the current child on the next tick; thus all prior children are still checked for \textit{Success}, enabling reactive behavior (much like the ReactiveSequence).